An action is right if it is supported by one's traditions.

 what's a tradition? our shared history. principles that are proved over time.

-(clearly if we are able to survive, traditions show to be essential tools for human survival).
+(clearly, if we can survive, traditions show to be essential tools for human survival).

 why?